Coronavirus (COVID-19) Information

 A: We understand that many students are facing challenges during this time and for reasons beyond their control.
 The faculty, staff, and administration at Fullerton College are here to support you.
 Here are tips to follow if you need help.

-A: No. Parking permits are not required during the fall semester.
+A: No. Parking permits are not required during the spring semester.
 Students may park in the Parking Structure on the corner of Lemon Street and Fullerton College Drive and in Parking Lot 7 at the corner of Berkeley and Chapman avenues.
 Students may also park in Parking Lot 4, which is west of Sherbeck Field, to access free Wi-Fi from their vehicles.

 Q: Are there any changes to Financial Aid that I need to know about?